I would like to suggest implementing a few rewarding activities in our daily routine.

 Beautiful and delicious

-We are spending enormous time in buildings and in vehicles nowadays.
-Huge part of our life.
-We have lost the connection with natural processes and we have forgotten that nature has and always had a cure for everything.
+We are spending enormous time indoors: in buildings and in vehicles nowadays.
+That is a huge part of our life.
+We have lost the connection with natural processes and we have forgotten that nature has and always has had a cure for everything.
 The truth is, we simply walked away from it being sure that chemicals will replace anything we need and technology will make our life a dream.
-That did not quite happen and the easy life came at a very high price: epidemic numbers of incurable and difficult curable diseases, damaged DNA and inherited conditions from which children suffer all their life long.
+That did not quite happen, and the easy life came at a very high price: epidemic numbers of incurable and difficult-to-cure diseases, damaged DNA and inherited conditions from which children suffer and will keep suffering as adults all life.

 Contact with soil, plants and flowers can be not only of huge aesthetic value, but it also contributes to everything we so badly want emotionally and physically: get rid of stress, sleep well without pills, become more confident, happy and satisfied with life by watching the growing and life cycle in the garden.